Social Security Benefits Counseling

 If you are a resident of Citrus, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Polk, or Sarasota county, call (727) 538-7370; or toll free 800-259-5709; or email WIPA.Referrals@servicesource.org for assistance with the WIPA program.

-Our Benefit Counselors in Virginia work with individuals 1:q to review benefits, discuss financial goals and develop personalized plans to achieving financial health.
-Counselors can also help you:
+Our Benefit Counselors in Virginia work 1:1 with Social Security recipients to review benefits, discuss financial goals and develop personalized plans to achieving financial health.
+Counselors also can help you:

 - Make informed decisions about work and benefits

 - Take a financial health assessment to set goals and improve financial well-being

 - Gain tools to develop and follow a budget, save for emergencies, bills and long-term goals